-All staff members will undertake annual safeguarding and child protection training and at induction, including on whistle-blowing procedures, to ensure that they understand the school's safeguarding systems and their responsibilities, and that they can identify signs of possible abuse or neglect including special circumstances such as child sexual exploitation, female genital mutilation, fabricated or induced illness.
-Staff members will have an understanding of the assessment process for providing early help and intervention and will be alert to the specific needs of children in need (as specified in section 17 of the Children Act 1989), those with special educational needs, pregnant teenagers, young carers, those who are privately fostered, susceptible to exploitation, racialisation and subject to hearing domestic abuse.
+All staff members will undertake safeguarding and child protection training at induction, including on whistle-blowing procedures, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.
 This training will be regularly updated and will be in line with advice from the Wirral Safeguarding Children Partnership.